Frontend CORS Solutions

 Notes

-- Requires server administrator access
+- Requires server administrator permissions

-- For security, don't use wildcard
+- Pay attention to security, don't use wildcard

 *to allow all domains

-Solution 3: Server Proxy (API Relay)
+Solution 3: Server Request Forwarding (API Proxy)

-Applicable Scenario
+Applicable Scenarios

 How It Works

-- Bypassing browser CORS restrictions
+- Bypass browser CORS restrictions

-- Adding business logic on server side
+- Add business logic on the server side

-- Hiding API implementation details
+- Hide API implementation details

 - Unified error handling and logging